 Remember that your diamond ring is constantly exposed to the outside elements but you can only appreciate quite how much these dull down the sparkle of your diamond once you have given it a clean.

 Take your time in deciding what ring and diamond style to go for.
 There is no rush.
 Don't hesitate to reach out for any guidance or assistance - we are here to help you.
 And remember there is no pressure on you to buy just because you open up a dialogue!

-You can read more about diamond grading, anatomy, the "4 Cs" and certification under the Guidance & Tools tab.
+You can read more about diamond grading, anatomy, the "4 Cs" and certification under the Sizing & Guides tab.
 We would also love to hear from you if you have any other questions, would like to order a sample ring to try at home or perhaps arrange an appointment at our visitors suite.